 The Company recognizes that hedging against losses in Company stock is not appropriate or acceptable trading activity for individuals employed by or serving the Company.
-The Company has incorporated prohibitions on various hedging activities within its insider trading policy, which policy applies to directors, officers and employees of the Company and their family members.
+The Company has incorporated prohibitions on various hedging activities (such as prepaid variable forward sale contracts, collars, equity swaps, or exchange funds) that are designed to hedge or offset any decrease in the market value of Company securities without the full risks and rewards of ownership within its insider trading policy, which policy applies to directors, officers and employees of the Company and their family members.
 The policy prohibits trading in any interest or position relating to the future price of Company securities, such as put, call or short sale.
+This policy also applies regardless of whether such Company securities (i) were granted to the director, officer or employee as part of their compensation and (ii) are held directly or indirectly by the director, officer or employee.